limjohnny88/alb-maintenance-message/README.md

 ## Triggering the Maintenance Page - via AWS Console
 1. Navigate to AWS Lambda in AWS Console and go to the section "Functions".
 2. Click on the "XXXX-StartMaintenancePageOnALB-YYYY" function that have been created by the CloudFormation Stack.
-3. Click on "Test" on the top right corner, and if it is your time triggering Create new test event.
+3. Click on "Test" on the top right corner, and if it is your first time triggering, then Create a new test event.
 You can give it any Event Name and keep the JSON message as default, and click "Create".
 Click on "Test" again.
 4. You should see a green success message on the top if the Lambda function have been triggered successfully.
 5. Navigate to your target hostname, and you should see the maintenance page up and running.